Radio from Hell: Controversy

 In 2004, an advertising campaign for the show caused rumors that a same-sex marriage proposal was afoot in the area.
 "Rainbox billboards" featured the likeness of a typical, small-town Christian church in front of a rainbow, with the caption "Alternative Lifestyle?
 'Til Death Do Us Part, " during an election season in which Utah voters were faced with the question of passing an anti-gay marriage amendment.

+Awards

-AwardsRadio From Hell has won the Salt Lake City Weekly's reader's-choice award for Best Radio Show every year since the category was introduced: 2002, 2003, 2004, 2005.
-2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, and 2020.Radio From Hell is the longest-running radio morning show in the Salt Lake City, Utah area, in its 34th year as of 2020.Radio From Hell is the highest-rated radio show by 18- to 34-year-olds in the Salt Lake City market, according to Arbitron's Summer 2006 report.
+As of 2021, Radio From Hell has won the Salt Lake City Weekly's reader's-choice award for Best Radio Show every year since the category was introduced in 2002.Radio From Hell is the longest-running radio morning show in the Salt Lake City, Utah area, in its 35th year as of 2021.Radio From Hell is the highest-rated radio show by 18- to 34-year-olds in the Salt Lake City market, according to Arbitron's Summer 2006 report.

 In its 2006 summer double issue, Rolling Stone named KXRK (Radio From Hells host station) as one of the top five rock stations in the country.